Just call us Bond. Amortized bond.

 Over 700 finance terms, Shmooped to perfection.

-Sort of a condom for your bond returns.
-CP is a term built into the fine print of a bond offering that generally prohibits the company issuing the bond to repay the premium before the scheduled maturity date until after a certain period of time has passed (in practice, this tends to be 5 years).
-Consider a high interest rate environment where a company has to raise money and pay 8% interest on 20 year bonds.
-Then the Fed lowers rates and the company could reissue new bonds and just pay 5.5% interest.
-It would want to call its 8% bonds and issue new cheaper ones.
+Let's say interests are high and a company has to raise money and pay 8% interest on 20-year bonds.
+Then the Fed lowers rates, and the company could reissue new bonds and just pay 5.5% interest.
+It would want to call its 8% bonds and issue new, cheaper ones.
 The investor in the bonds is "protected" with call protection which might, say, prohibit the company from calling its bonds for 5 years from issuance.